ALEHACKsp/f2cloader/README.md

 # p2cloader
-0. I'm Doing a new project completely not based on anything so this is going open source<br>
+0. I'm Doing a new project completely not based on anything so this is going open source

 1 .It's a loader based on thaisen's loader3<br>
 2. I'm not proud of it.<br>
-3. Only like 20 people used this who registered on my forum : ( <br>
+3. Only like 30 people used this who registered on my forum : ( <br>
 4. Don't sell this (Thaisen will come after your ass)<br>
 5. You can add useragent for some more protection<br>
 6. Has some cool features like uid grabber, detection status with the help of mysql database.<br>